andrewbranch/docs/modules/01_Theory.md

 import { add } from "./math"; // ❌ Needs `.js` extension - emits as-is due to .mts extension
 ```

-### Module resolution for bundlers, TypeScript runtimes, and Node loaders
+### Module resolution for bundlers, TypeScript runtimes, and Node.js loaders

 So far, we’ve really emphasized the distinction between _input files_ and _output files_.
 Recal that when specifying a file extension on a relative module specifier, TypeScript typically [makes you use the _output_ file extension](#typescript-imitates-the-hosts-module-resolution-but-with-types):